httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 needing to subvert DNS or IP routing in order to use a compromised certificate, a malicious server now only needs a client to connect to *some* HTTPS site under its control in order to present the compromised certificate.
-As recommended in [I-D.ietf-httpbis-origin-frame], clients opting not to consult DNS ought to employ some alternative means to increase confidence that the certificate is legitimate.
+As recommended in
+{{?RFC8336}}, clients opting not to consult DNS ought to employ some alternative means to increase confidence that the certificate is legitimate.

 As noted in the Security Considerations of [I-D.ietf-tls-exported-authenticator], it difficult to formally prove that an